RonLek/ALPR-and-Identification-for-Indian-Vehicles/README.md

 If you don't wish to train the model from the beginning and are looking for a pretrained model `yolo-obj_best.weights` (Stored in Google Drive/project_sih/darknet/build/darknet/x64/backup) contains pretrained weights to initialize the model and test directly.

 ### Dataset
 The model has been trained on more than 2500 images.
-About 1000 images were taken for the dataset from the paper - (**Insert Paper Name**) and a lot of images were manually clicked for odd and more difficult cases.
+About 1000 images were taken for the dataset from the paper - [A Robust Real-Time Automatic License Plate Recognition Based on the YOLO Detector by Laroca *et.al.*](https://ieeexplore.ieee.org/document/8489629) and a lot of images were manually clicked for odd and more difficult cases.
 We also scraped images from Google, meticulously selecting unique and difficult-to-detect images to make the model more robust to different kinds of vehicles and scenarios.

 ### Testing
 The `yolo-obj_best.weights` is the weights file which `test_sih.ipynb` uses to test our model against images and videos.
 The following parts show how to test on images and videos.